 Invariant Constraint: No resource data or personal data is provided to the Third Party by the Data Custodian as part of this interaction.

-Post-Condition: A Shared Resource Key is generated to allow all three roles to refer to the same shared resource without disclosing personally identifiable information.
+Post-Condition: A Shared Resource Key is generated to allow all three roles to refer to the same shared resource without disclosing PII.
 This key is known to all three roles.

 Post-Condition: The Third Party has the Retail Customer's permission to get the specified resource data from the Data Custodian.